digital-asset/daml/daml-lf/spec/contract-id.rst

 From the submission, a so-called *transaction seed* is derived as follows::

-  deriveTransactionSeed(submissionSeed, participandId, submissionTime, submitters) :=
+  deriveTransactionSeed(submissionSeed, participantId, submissionTime) :=
-     HMAC(submissionSeed, participantId ∥ submissionTime ∥ nₛ ∥ submitters)
+     HMAC(submissionSeed, participantId ∥ submissionTime)

 where

 * ``submissionSeed`` is the submission seed;
-* ``participandId`` is the participant ID;
+* ``participandId`` is US-ASCII encoding of the participant ID prefixed with is size encoded as a 32 bits big-endian integer;
 * ``submissionTime`` is the submission time in micro second encoded as a 64 bytes big-endian integer;
-* ``nₛ`` is the number of submitters encoded as a 32 big-endian bits integer;
-* ``submitters`` is the concatenation of the submitter IDs sorted lexicographically.

-Strings such as participant IDs or submitter IDs are interpreted as their US-ASCII encoding prefixed with their size encoded as a 32 bits big-endian integer.

 Derivation of seeds for root nodes the transaction